11ume/kable-core/README.md

 * Always make **[clean code](https://github.com/ryanmcdermott/clean-code-javascript)**.

-* If a line or block of code needs to be commented, it is because it is very complex or the code is not eloquent.
+* If a line or block of code needs to be commented, it is because it is very complex or the code is not eloquent (Use concise and light comments if necessary).

 * Try to make pure functions whenever you can.